 Delivering Zero Trust Architecture across your enterprise can be a daunting task.
 With so many capabilities to deploy across so many security controls, it’s no wonder that organizations often lose sight of their priorities.
 The good news is, if you start your journey with data in mind, you’ll be better off than many organizations.
 Why?
 Simply because the data is at the heart of the Zero Trust framework.
 At the end of the day, it’s your data that the attackers are after.

-In this paper, we’ll take a look at some conventional practices in building a Zero Trust framework as it relates to data and speak about the most common mistakes organizations make.
+In this blog, we’ll take a look at some conventional practices in building a Zero Trust framework as it relates to data and speak about the most common mistakes organizations make.
 Then we’ll look at the data cloud and the security challenges it introduces.
 Finally, we’ll propose a slightly different approach to thinking about Zero Trust—and the one that we believe will simplify your journey to Zero Trust and get you to a better security posture sooner.

 The Conventional Wisdom: You Can’t Protect What You Can’t See